chadmf/aap_on_crc/README.md

 ---

-## Loging to AAP console (click on link on right password is in the Admin Password link)
+## Loging to AAP console (click on URL link on right.
+The password is in the Admin Password link below the URL)

   ![aap_login](images/login_aap.png)